DIPlib/diplib/changelogs/diplib_3.1.0.md

 - Morphological operations with the `"fast line"` structuring element triggered an assertion for some lines in 3D and higher dimensions.

+- Morphological operations with the isotropic `"diamond"` structuring element in 3D and higher dimensions was implemented using a set of line structuring elements, but their composition didn't lead to a ball in city-block distance.